-Virtual reality (VR) enables users to experience a virtual 360-degree world, view it from all sides, move within it, and, ideally, even interact with it.
+Virtual Reality (VR) enables users to experience a virtual 360 degree world, to view it from all sides, to move around in it and in the best case even to interact with it.

-IMPORTANT: Users no longer perceive their real environment.
-Virtual reality makes it possible to experience simple things such as 360-degree images, 360-degree videos – which everyone can also produce themselves – and complex applications such as virtual reality games or special virtual reality applications, e.g. for the automotive industry, medical technology, the tourism sector, or even innovative systems such as VR configurators.
+IMPORTANT: The user no longer perceives his real environment.
+Virtual Reality enables the experience of simple things such as 360-degree pictures, 360-degree videos – that everyone can also produce themselves – and complex applications such as virtual reality games or special virtual reality applications, e.g. for the automotive industry, medical technology, the tourism sector or innovative systems such as VR configurators.

-360-degree images of cities, e.g. with Google Street View, or 360-degree images of properties have already become standard, enabling the user to look at a new apartment or new house without leaving home or needing to be there personally at all.
-Whether looking around in every direction, taking a closer look at certain points, or even zooming in on them – none of these options are any longer a challenge.
-The user has the feeling of being directly there, opening up completely new possibilities, such as in property marketing, because customers immediately build up a much stronger emotional bond with what they are seeing.
+360 degree images of cities e.g. with Google Street View or 360 degree images of real estate are now standard.
+In this way, the user can look at the new apartment or house from home – without being there.
+Look around in every direction, take a closer look at certain points and even zoom in – all no longer a challenge.
+The user has the feeling of being directly on site – this creates completely new possibilities, for example in real estate marketing, because the customer immediately builds a much stronger emotional bond.

-This is the crucial difference between AR and VR.
-With virtual reality (VR) the customer HAS the feeling of really being there, with augmented reality (AR) the user MUST be at the location in order to get more information.
+This is exactly where the crucial difference between AR and VR lies.
+With Virtual Reality (VR) the customer HAS the feeling of being there, with Augmented Reality (AR) the user MUST be there to find out more information.

-360-degree videos are the next step up from 360-degree images and enable you, for example, to go sightseeing in a faraway city, go to a concert, or report editorially from distant countries without actually leaving your home.
-The first cinema films are already being produced in 360-degree quality, enabling users to experience the highlights without having to be there in reality.
+360-degree videos are the next level of 360-degree images and enable you to do a sightseeing tour in a distant city, visit a concert or an editorial report from distant countries from home.
+The first films are already being produced in 360 degrees.
+The user can experience the highlights – without having to be on site.

-The new level of virtual reality is artificially created 3D worlds in which users can fully immerse themselves.
+The new level of virtual reality are artificially created 3D worlds in which the user can completely immerse himself.

-VR games are a constant source of new possibilities.
-Faster computers are capable of presenting 3D worlds in a highly realistic way and additional hardware such as VR gloves or controllers make it possible to move around in the 3D world.
-For instance, you can climb mountains, fight historical battles, ride roller coasters, steer spaceships, or disappear into dreamlike worlds.
-The special thing about this technology is that users not only see and hear the 3D world – they can feel it as well.
-Standing on a cliff, you literally experience the fear of falling down into the abyss.
-On the roller coaster your heart is really in your mouth and under water you feel as if you were floating.
-In a nutshell, VR is pretty impressive, but you only really know what it’s about after you’ve tried on an HTC VIVE or OCULUS RIFT for the first time.
+VR Games always offer new possibilities.
+Faster computers display the 3D worlds realistically and additional hardware such as VR gloves or controllers enable movement in the 3D world.
+For example, you can climb mountains, fight historical battles, ride a rollercoaster, steer spaceships or immerse yourself in dreamy worlds.
+What’s special: The user sees and hears them Not only does the 3D world – he also feels it.
+Standing on a cliff, you literally experience the fear of falling down the slope.
+On the roller coaster your heart really slips in your pants and underwater you have the feeling of floating.
+In short: VR is impressive.
+But you can only really have a say when you have mounted an HTC VIVE or OCULUS RIFT for the first time :-)

 VR applications for the industrial sector

-VR applications for the industrial sector are becoming increasingly popular.
-The applications are always developed to suit the particular needs of the respective companies.
-Simulators for educational and training purposes, therapeutic VR applications to overcome fears, VR product configurators for new vehicles, kitchens, and smart home products, but also virtual presentations of new products as highlights at trade shows and events … the possibilities in this field are unlimited.
+VR applications for the industrial sector are becoming more and more important.
+The applications are always specially developed for the needs of the respective company.
+Simulators for education and training purposes, therapeutic VR applications to overcome fears, VR product configurators for new cars, kitchens, smart home products, but also virtual presentations of new products as highlights at trade fairs, events and events … the possibilities here are no limits.

-Virtual Reality is changing more and more from a mere gimmick to a provider of industrial added value.
+Virtual Reality is changing more and more from a gimmick to an industrial added value.

-For example, educational content can be communicated better and faster, expensive rents, e.g. for shop space, can be reduced by making better use of the available space, products can be marketed more emotionally, and new prototypes can be experienced without having to build them at great expense.
+For example, training content can be conveyed better and faster, expensive rents, e.g. of retail space, can be reduced through better use of space, products can be marketed more emotionally and new prototypes can be experienced without always having to build them at the same cost.

-Virtual reality will give us a great deal of joy and amaze us in the years to come – if we are prepared to follow this innovative path.
+Virtual Reality will bring us a lot of joy and astonish us in the next few years – if you are ready to take this innovative path.

-Augmented reality is a digital technology in which reality – i.e. all the things you can see right now – is supplemented with additional information in the form of texts, images, animations, videos, and static or moving 3D objects.
+Augmented Reality (literally: augmented reality, short: AR) is a digital technology in which the reality – i.e. all things that you are currently seeing – with additional information in the form of texts, graphics, animations, videos, static or moving 3D objects is added.

-IMPORTANT: Users perceive virtual elements in their real environment.
-Augmented reality brings books to life when they are scanned with a smartphone camera, provides city and tourist information on places of interest in seemingly open spaces, offers great training opportunities for companies, and makes it possible to plan interior design by virtually placing chairs and tables in your own living room.
+IMPORTANT: The user perceives virtual elements in their real environment.
+Augmented Reality brings books to life when they are scanned with a mobile phone camera, and provides city and tourist information Sights are created in apparently free space, offers great training opportunities for companies, enables interior planning by allowing chairs and tables to be virtually placed in your own living room.

-In contrast to virtual reality, which requires VR glasses or a cardboard, augmented reality can be accessed via smartphones, tablets, head-up displays, holographic systems, or augmented reality glasses, such as the Microsoft Hololens or Google Glasses – depending on the desired AR application.
+In contrast to virtual reality, which requires VR glasses or a cardboard, smartphones, tablets, head-up displays, holography systems or augmented reality can be used for augmented reality Glasses, such as Microsoft Hololense or Google Glasses, can be used – depending on the desired AR application.

-Virtual objects and information are imported for the user in such a way that he or she perceives both the real world and the virtual overlays simultaneously.
-Examples of applications for augmented reality include navigation devices or head-up displays in cars that guide the user to the desired destination and provide additional information such as traffic congestion warnings, road diversions, or information on buildings in the field of vision on the way – always depending on the current location.
+Virtual objects and information are imported for the user in such a way that they perceive both the real world and the virtual overlays at the same time.
+Examples of applications for augmented reality are, for example, navigation devices or head-up displays in cars, which guide the user to the desired destination and on the way provide additional information such as traffic jam warnings, diversions or building information in the field of vision – always depending on the current one Location.

-Cities and municipalities can also provide valuable information for tourists.
-A well-known example from the gaming sector is the game “Pokémon Go”, which displays virtual objects, namely Pokémon, at a variety of places throughout the world.
-Players need nothing more than their own smartphone to collect virtual Pokémon within their own real environment.
-The game also has an important side effect, as it enables storeowners or service providers to guide a lot of potential customers to their locations by making virtual Pokémon available to collect.
+Cities and municipalities also provide valuable information for tourists.
+A well-known example from the gaming area is the game “Pokemon Go”, which imports virtual objects, namely Pokemons, in many different places around the world.
+The players only need their own smartphone and can collect virtual Pokemons in their real environment.
+The game has an important side effect: shop operators or service providers can guide many potential customers to their locations by making virtual pokemons available to collect.

-The first augmented reality display worldwide – DEEP FRAME
+The world’s first augmented reality display – Deep Frame

-Its specially designed lens, which is also used in space telescopes, enables the viewer to simply look through DEEP FRAME and see the virtual world.
-As the photo shows, visitors to the museum can see the virtual dinosaur walking around “live” through the window or lens in the exhibition area.
+Thanks to a special lens, which is also used in space telescopes, the viewer simply looks through the lens of the Deep Frame and sees the virtual world.
+As shown in the photo , visitors to the museum can see the virtual dinosaur walking around “live” through the window or lens in the exhibition area.

-Users wear wireless glasses that work independently.
-Although they can fully perceive the real world, they can simultaneously interact with virtually displayed objects via gesture control.
-In the near future, wearers of inconspicuous mobile data glasses will also be provided with valuable information and apps in real time as they go about their everyday business or leisure activities.
+The users wear wireless glasses that work independently.
+The user perceives the real world completely and can interact in it with virtually imported objects via gesture control.
+In the near future, wearers of inconspicuous mobile data glasses should also be provided with valuable information and apps in real time while they go about their everyday business or leisure activities.